YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 They are connected.

-If a patient has ongoing miniaturization, that should be explained honestly.
-If medical treatment is likely to be important in preserving or strengthening the surrounding native hair, that should also be explained honestly.
+If a patient has ongoing miniaturization, that needs to be explained.
+If medical treatment is likely to be important in preserving or strengthening the surrounding native hair, that also needs to be explained.
 Patients deserve to understand that not every visual change later on comes from the grafts themselves.
 Sometimes the change comes from the hair that was never transplanted in the first place.

-A responsible surgeon should explain not only where the grafts will go, but also what may happen to the non-transplanted hair in the years ahead, why medical treatment can matter, and what role each option may or may not play.
+A responsible surgeon needs to explain not only where the grafts will go, but also what may happen to the native hair in the years ahead, why medical treatment can matter, and what role each option may or may not play.

-And frankly, I do not think patients should expect that kind of detailed, individualized explanation in a hair mill clinic operating on 10-20 patients a day at around $3,500.
+Frankly, I do not think a patient can expect that kind of detailed, individualized explanation in a hair mill clinic operating on 10 to 20 patients a day at around $3,500.
 Clinics built around that kind of volume usually focus on moving the case through the system.
-A proper discussion about Finasteride, Dutasteride, Minoxidil, PRP, ongoing miniaturization, and long-term planning requires time, judgment, and real surgeon involvement.
+A proper discussion about Finasteride, Dutasteride, Minoxidil, PRP, ongoing miniaturization, and long term planning requires time, judgment, and real surgeon involvement.

-This is why I believe post-operative medical treatment should never be treated like a minor add-on.
+Post operation medical treatment must never be treated like a minor add on.

-Very often, surgery creates the opportunity for a better result, but post-operative medical treatment helps protect that result over time.
+Very often, surgery creates the opportunity for a better result, but post operation medical treatment helps protect that result over time.

 Yes, absolutely.